 Tre Cime di Lavaredo (also known as the Drei Zinnen) is another one of the Dolomites’ most iconic locations.
 Reaching the base of the 3 peaks is extremely easy.
 There’s a private toll road from Misurina that takes you right to Rifugio Auronzo at the base of the towers (it costs €30 for a day or €45 for an overnight stay).
 For the best light and the most privacy for your elopement, I highly recommend staying overnight in one of the mountain huts around the Tre Cime and getting up for a sunrise ceremony before the majority of the crowds arrive.
 The most famous rifugio is the Drei Zinnen Hütte (also known as Rifugio Locatelli), but you also have Rifugio Auronzo and Rifugio Lavaredo.

-My Favourite Areas in the Dolomites
+Other Elopement Locations in the Dolomites

 A lot of the people who contact me about their elopement in the Dolomites don’t realise quite how huge the area is, and how far some of the driving and hiking distances are to some of the most famous locations.
 If you’re planning on visiting the Dolomites, I would definitely recommend basing yourself out of one particular area and exploring as much as you can in that area, rather than trying to simply tick off all the famous locations on a list.
 Below are some of my favourite areas to visit: